searchwing/searchwing/README.md

     * set start and rewind
 * start detection
 ```
-rosrun searchwing publishFakeCameraCalib.py
+roslaunch searchwing startBoatDetection.launch
 ```
-Now you should see the detections in the rviz programm
+Now you should see the detections in rviz

 ## Additional stuff